reubensahae/Getting-and-cleaning-data-cousera-project/README.md

 ```

-   2. Using grep and gsub, filter features vector for features containing "mean" / "sd" as text and
-      store that text in featuresWanted,Also Use gsub to clean feature vector values
+      2.Using grep and gsub, filter features vector for features containing "mean" / "sd" as text and         store that text in featuresWanted,Also Use gsub to clean feature vector values

 ```{r}
  #Filter mean and sd from all measurements using grep and gsub